jmfrancklab/jmfrancklab.github.io/_includes/welcome.md

 {% include slideshow.html %}

 The forefront of modern chemistry involves understanding how very large molecules react and move.
-During such motions, hundreds or even thousands of water molecules rearrange, and change their properties.
+During such motions, hundreds or even thousands of water molecules rearrange and change their properties.
 The resulting change in properties can contribute enormous amounts of chemical energy to a reaction.
 Yet, our ability to probe these changes remains surprisingly limited.

-Magnetic Resonance offers a surprisingly fertile ground for developing entirely new tools, because particle spins engage in interesting and complex quantum mechanics.
+Magnetic Resonance offers a surprisingly fertile ground for developing entirely new spectroscopic measurements, because particle spins engage in interesting and complex quantum mechanics.

-For example,
+In one example,
+when
 nanoscale aggregates isolate
 small pockets of water,
 the resulting confinement alters the hydrogen bonding network.
 Meanwhile, the confinement also slows down the motion of the water molecules.
-These effects result in a change (respectively) of the electron cloud density and of the lifetime of the spin states.
+These effects result in a change (respectively) of the electron cloud density and of the lifetime of the spin states, and magnetic resonance can measure both of these.
 We have developed a measurement that reads out the *correlation* between the hydrogen bonding strength and the rotational motion in confined water pools.
 By measuring this correlation as a function of the size of the water pool,